-The first phone to emerge from this program is the LG Wing, a deliberately oddball handset that transplants the guts of the LG Velvet into a dual-screen design with a swiveling main display.
+The first phone to emerge from the LG Explorer Project was the LG Wing, a deliberately oddball handset that transplanted the guts of the LG Velvet into a dual-screen design with a swiveling main display.
 Depending on how you hold the Wing, and how you use its main screen, it's possible to do things that are simply impossible on most other smartphones.

 But the problem with experimental designs is that not every experiment is going to end in success.
 As unique and fun as the Wing is to use, it's heavy, feels slower than any $1000 phone should, and the software is ill-suited to the kind of multitasking you'll want to do on a dual-display device.

 So while I'm still glad the Wing exists, and think LG should definitely pursue more weirdo handsets like it, this first-gen product feels like it needs a bit longer in the oven.

 Bottom line: The LG Wing is a fun example of how to pack dual-screen functionality into a phone that's only slightly larger than your average big (big) phone.
 But LG's Android software, and the phone's 60Hz refresh rate, make the experience less fluid and intuitive than it should be.
 And the software gimbal feature, with its poor low-light capabilities, seems like a missed opportunity.